chiquitinxx/grooscript-plugins/README.md

 - Remove the needed or add grooscript js libraries in the gsp's.
 - Publish grails events to listening clients using websockets.
-- Execute get test in sauce labs or something-similar.
+- Execute geb tests in sauce labs or something-similar.
 - Publish grails-core in bintray and use it in grooscript gradle plugin.